+Figure 4.
 Spalding's catchfly plants situated along the transect tape.

-5. Monitoring set-up: During the transect set-up, measure and map all plants instralled along the transect.
+5. Monitoring set-up: During the transect set-up, measure and map all plants installed along the transect.
 Each plant will be given a plant identification number and a location coordinate.
-The coordinate and plant identification number for each plant within the plot will be recorded on the data sheet.
+The coordinate and plant identification number for each plant will be recorded on the data sheet.
 The first number in the set of coordinates will refer to the distance of the plant along the transect from the start stake.
 The second number in the set of coordinates will refer to the distance the plant is from the transect tape.
-For example, a plant located 5'7" from the start stake along the midline, and 6" away from the mid-line on the right side, will be identified with the coordinates 5'7" x R-6".
-Plants located on the right side of the tape will be marked with an R preceding the y-coordinate while plants on the left side of the tape will be marked with an L preceding the y-coordinate.
+Plants located on the right side of the tape will be marked with an R preceding the y-coordinate.
 The right-side of the measuring tape is determined by the side that is on the right when the data collector is looking from the start to the end stake.
+For example, a plant located 5'7" from the start stake along the mid-line, and 6" away from the mid-line on the right side, will be identified with the coordinates 5'7" x R-6".
 Pot size will also be recorded on data sheet (10 cubic inch or 58 cubic inch).
+See sample data sheet at the end of this document for details.

 6. Monitoring: Survival checks will be completed annually at each site for a minimum of three years.
-Spring or early summer monitoring is important to pick up the survival of those plants that return as rosettes.
-These rosettes can sometimes be very small and may wither up and disappear by the time the flowering plants become more visible later in the summer.
-Since our goals are survival counts, it is important to visit the sites early to catch the plants that may be present in the rosette stage on a given year.
+Spring or early summer monitoring is important to ensure rosette detection.
+Rosettes can be small and may senesce (dry out) by the time the flowering plants become more visible later in the summer.
+Since survival counts is the goal, it is important to visit sites in the spring when all growth forms are visible, including the rosette stage.
+Use the Rosette Identification Guide for assistance in the field (Gray n.d.).

 a.
 Plant relocation: use coordinates to relocate all plants along the transect.
 Coordinates may be off by a couple of inches or more given shifting tape position so be sure to scan the area surrounding coordinates to attempt relocation.
-Other seedlings, such as Dodecatheon pulchellum, can resemble Spalding's catchfly seedlings or rosettes, be sure to review Spalding's catchfly rosette photos and utilize a hand lens to correctly identify seedlings and rosettes.
+Other seedlings, such as Dodecatheon pulchellum, can resemble Spalding's catchfly seedlings or rosettes.
+Be sure to review Spalding's catchfly rosette photos and utilize a hand lens to correctly identify seedlings and rosettes (Gray n.d.).